 What Are the Different Types of Headstands?

 There are two types of headstands: traditional (supported) and tripod.
 The difference comes with the positioning of the arms.
 When doing a supported headstand, your forearms are on the ground, and you are pushing into your forearms and elbows.
 With a tripod headstand, your arms are in a push-up position to start, as opposed to your forearms being on the ground.
 “During a headstand, the aim is to hold your body in a straight line,” says Magee.
 “Although some yogis experiment with leg placement to add interest.”
 The following are some of the more common supported headstands variations.
 It is important to note that you should not attempt a more advanced variation until you’ve mastered the basic supported (Bound) headstand.

 Bound headstands are the basic supported headstand where your forearms are on the ground and your legs are fully straightened towards the ceiling.
 Both are together and perpendicular to the ground.
-Bolden says the benefits of Bound headstands—and supported headstands in general—is that they strengthen the shoulders and core, energize the body, increase blood flow to the head, and increase focus.
+Bolden says the benefits of Bound headstands—and supported headstands in general—is that they strengthen the shoulders and core, energize the body, and increase focus.